vogelsgesang/dbimpl/README.md

 All test cases are automatically executed by the continous integration service [TravisCI](https://travis-ci.org/vogelsgesang/dbimpl) as soon as new commits are pushed.
 Nevertheless, always test your commits before pushing them!

+##Unused code

+There is some code which I wrote but which is not used currently.
+You can find it in the `unused` directory.

 ##External sorting

 For the first assignment an external sort algorithm had to be implemented.
 We chose to implement a merge sort algorithm.